wanjagi/Out-of-Bounds-LTD/README.md

 Goal:
 Building a distributed information system with heterogeneous clients Project Structure
-1.Introduction to Distributed System & Database creation
+1.Introduction to Distributed System & Database creation.
-2. Building a business component using C#
+2. Building a business component using C#.
-3. Building an admin GUI using C#
+3. Building an admin GUI using C#.
-4. Introduction to .NET remoting (implement a remote server application))
+4. Introduction to .NET remoting (implement a remote server application).
-5. Create a web service and client website
+5. Create a web service and client website.
-6. Develop a java client
+6. Develop a java client.

 Contributors: